hiteshsapkota/2171-swen-610-01-7-teamOreo/README.md

-#WebCheckers
+# WebCheckers

 An online Checkers game system built in Java 8 and Spark, a web microframework.

 ## Team

+- Dishant Kaushik
+-
-- Jane Doe
+-

-- John Doe
+-

 ##Prerequisites